gprasadbhat948231/react-drag-and-drop/README.md

 ## Task Management app using React-Beautiful-DND
-This is a Task management app using React with drag and drop functionalities.
-Using this app users can handle their tasks and able to move the tasks to different stages according to the task's completed status.
+This is a task management app built with React that incorporates drag-and-drop functionalities.
+Through this application, users can efficiently manage their tasks and easily transition them between different stages based on their completion status.
 ## Tech Stack
 ReactJS, Local storage